 to view, complete, and print the forms.

 - To apply for a work-study award, complete the FAFSA and any other required institutional Financial Aid forms.
 See the Work-Study Program page for more information.

-- Search for a job via the UCDAccess Portal -- the job search page has both hourly and work-study positions in UCD departments as well as off-campus.
+- Search for a job via the Job Board -- the Job Board has both hourly and work-study positions in CU Denver and CU Anschutz departments as well as off-campus agencies.

 - After finding a suitable position, contact the employer directly to inquire about the application process.

 - After being hired, you will need to complete the necessary payroll forms.
 If you are hired by a UCD or AMC department, submit your forms to your supervisor.
 The background check must be passed and your paperwork must be complete before you can begin working.

 - If you are working off-campus in a work-study position (incl.
 CCD, MSCD, AHEC), please complete the necessary forms and submit them in person to Student Employment in North Classroom (NC) 1030.
 Remember to bring your I-9 documents (generally Social Security Card and Photo ID or a US Passport) as well as a voided check for direct deposit.

 NOTE: Students working off-campus may not begin working until Student Employment e-mails their timesheet to the supervisor(s) listed on the Work Authorization Form (WAF).

 - Once you begin working, submit your timesheets to your supervisor by the appropriate deadline (see the 2014-15 Bi-Weekly Payroll Calendar).
 Students working off-campus can submit their timesheet directly to Student Employment once it is signed by their supervisor -- timesheets may be faxed to (303) 352-3556 or delivered to NC 1030.

 NOTE: Timesheets must be submitted with quarter-hour increments (i.e. 1 hour and 15 minutes = 1.25 hours), and must be signed by both the student and the supervisor.